 What is SonarLint and How Does it Work?

-SonarLint also provides detailed documentation that allows you to easily understand any vulnerabilities in detail.
+SonarLint also provides detailed documentation that allows you to understand any vulnerabilities in detail easily.
 It also provides an example of the code, as well as methods to resolve the issue.
 With this feature, while developers are writing code, they’re also learning to write clean and secure code.

 Besides writing clean code, SonarLint also helps prevent credential leaks such as API keys, DB passwords, AWS Access Keys, etc.